afunnydev/tinysociety/content/articles/2018-06-25-how-much-money-do-i-really-need-to-get-a-tiny-house.md

 ---
-title: How Much Money Do I Really Need to Get a Tiny House?
+title: How Much Does a Tiny House Cost?
 description: >-
   One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
 But how tiny is that price tag, really?
 Let’s take a look at the bottom line and options for getting a Tiny House of your own.
-slug: how-much-money-do-i-really-need-to-get-a-tiny-house
+slug: how-much-money-does-a-tiny-house-cost
 author: michelleg
 image: /img/how-much-money-tiny-house-14.jpg
+overlay: true
+date: '2018-06-25'
 notloaded:
   need: true
-overlay: true
-date: '2018-06-25'
 listing:
-  title: How Much Money Do I Really Need to Get a Tiny House?
+  title: How Much Does a Tiny House Cost?
   description: >-
     One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.